 Published By Janet Gershen-Siegel at July 27th, 2020

-Per the SBA, business credit card limits are a whopping 10 – 100 times that of personal credit cards!
+Per the SBA, business credit card limits are 10 – 100 times that of personal credit cards.

 And you will not need collateral, cash flow, or financials to get business credit.

 For business owners weathering the recession, good business credit cards are a godsend.
 And no annual fee?
 Sign us up!

 Benefits can differ.
 So, make sure to choose the benefit you would prefer from this selection of alternatives.
 And recognize that a lack of an annual fee might not be the best for you.
 If no annual fee means a high percentage rate or perks that don’t interest you, then think twice before getting a particular card.